Storms and Spiritual Battles

 Returning to Center Court

 When I was a younger man, I played a lot of sports, and one of my favorites was squash.
 Squash is like tennis, but it’s played in a very small room.
-It’s an incredible game – you must be really fit, you’re constantly moving around and it’s very mentally taxing.
-I want to tell you the secret to playing squash.
+It’s an incredible game – you must be fit, you’re constantly moving around and it’s very mentally taxing.
+There is a secret to playing squash and is that you must return to the center of the court.
+Wherever you are on the court, you must move back to the center to play your best game.
+I think there are spiritual parallels here, which for us is the cross and our relationship with the resurrected Jesus.

 We’re in a civilizational and cultural moment right now.
-All we have to do is switch on our news, listen to the radio, read the newspapers or talk to friends.
-We are in a time of stress and strength.
+All we have to do is switch on the news, listen to the radio, read the newspapers or talk to friends.
+We are in a time of stress and strain.

 For us, for the people of God – what does that mean?
 What does it mean to be living in these times of civilizational and cultural moments and movements as people of God?
 What does it mean to be in the center of the court that God has called us to play on?